phnx-im/docs/src/spec/authentication_service/connection_establishment.md

 # Discovery and connection establishment

 Discovery allows users to find other users based on their user name and establish a connection with them.
-The connection establishment process establishes a *connection group* that consists of the devices of both connected users, but otherwise functions like a regular group with the exception of the group creation process.
+The connection establishment process establishes a *connection group* that consists of the clients of both connected users, but otherwise functions like a regular group with the exception of the group creation process.

 Once two users have a *connection*, they can add one-another to groups.